vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 ## 3. CSS Selectors I

-- What are the categorization of the different selector groups?
+- How can we categorize the different selector groups?
 - What are the CSS Simple Selectors?
 - How do we use the CSS element selector?
 - How do we use the CSS id selector?